Air Fryer vs Oven: Energy Cost Comparison

 Yes - ovens heat your kitchen more, which increases AC costs in summer but reduces heating costs in winter.
 Air fryers produce minimal excess heat.

-Our recommendations are based on analysis of owner reviews across Amazon and Reddit, manufacturer specifications, and independent expert sources.
-We do not physically test products in a kitchen.
-Prices and availability change frequently — always check current pricing before buying.
-If you spot an error or outdated information, let us know.
+Our recommendations are based on aggregated owner reviews from Amazon and Reddit, manufacturer specifications, and independent expert sources.
+We do not physically test products.
+Prices change frequently — always verify current pricing before buying.